MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

     *Figure 5.
 "Topography" tab with the topography shown on the left-hand side, after clicking the "Show topogaphy" button.*

 | When loading a synthetic numerical model, you can let the latitude and longitude to zero.
 However, you need to provide the stepping distance in x (Δlon) and y (Δlat).
 For     simplicity, you can provide the values in km and then click on ‘Convert to lat/long’ button (Figure 3).
 This will automatically convert the values to longitude and           latitude distances that can be read by Pecube.
 Finally, you are able to check the topography you provided by clicking on “Show topography” (Figure 3).
 A new tab then          appears on the right-hand side of the interface (Figure 5).
-This tab serves to visualize the topography and check your topography history as provided in the :doc:`Time evolution tab`.
+This tab serves to visualize the topography and check your topography history as provided in the :ref:`Time evolution tab`.
 You are indeed able to visualize the evolution of the topography by grabbing and sliding the slide bar in “Set time evolution” (Figure 5).

 Time evolution tab